 Checking with recipients to see if they're still interested shows you're treating them with respect.
 This builds trust with subscribers who choose to stay, and scrubs your list of those who are unlikely to be responsive to anything you send them.

-First, make sure you have permission
+Make sure you have permission first

 Before you set up a reconfirmation email, make sure you have permission to contact the recipients.
 As we state in our anti-spam policy, permission doesn’t age well.